rricharz/Tu56/README.md

   attach tq1 /home/pi/bsdtapes/tq1tape.tap
 ```

 Now you can use tar to write to drive 0 and drive 1.
-The default is drive 0.

 ```
   tar cvf /dev/rmt0 filename